Exact and Approximate MCMC for Doubly-intractable Probabilistic Graphical Models Leveraging the Underlying Independence Model: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-Probabilistic graphical models \citep{koller2009probabilistic} are a widely popular tool to describe joint distributions of a set of random variables through conditional dependencies.
+{ Undirected graphical models \citep{koller2009probabilistic}, e.g. Markov Random Fields,} are a widely popular tool to describe joint distributions of a set of random variables through conditional dependencies.
 Given a set of random variables $\{X_1, \ldots, X_p\}$, these models have a joint distribution of the following form:

-where the parameter $\theta \in \mathbb{R}^{p \times p} $ encodes the strength of conditional dependencies between the variables, and $z(\theta)$ is a normalizing constant.
-Apart from very specific examples, such as multivariate Gaussian, the normalizing constant $z(\theta)$ is intractable.
-To see why this is the case, one may take a concrete example of the Ising model \citep{ising1924beitrag}, for which \eqref{eq:basic} reads:
+where the parameter $\theta \in \mathbb{R}^{p \times p} $ encodes the strength of conditional dependencies between the variables, and $z(\theta)$ is a normalizing constant. { A powerful subclass of these models is the so-called pairwise exponential family graphical models (PEGMs), where $p(\x;\theta)$ defines an exponential family model involving linear and pairwise interaction terms in $\x$ parametrized by a symmetric matrix $\theta \in \mathbb{R}^{p \times p}$.
+Examples include the multivariate Gaussian or the Ising model, with a wide range of applications.} { Within this class, only the multivariate Gaussian admits a tractable normalizing constant $z(\theta)$.
+For other models, $z(\theta)$ is intractable. }To see why this is the case, one may take a concrete example of the Ising model \citep{ising1924beitrag}, for which \eqref{eq:basic} reads:

 where $x_j\in\{0,1\}$ and $\theta_{jk}\in \mathbb{R}$.
 Clearly, in order to compute $z(\theta)$, one must sum the numerator over $2^p$ possible configurations of $\x$, which leads to an exponential complexity combinatorial problem.
 Other models where the same issue arises include the Potts model \citep{potts1952some}, the Poisson graphical model \citep{besag1974spatial} and many others.
 The intractability of $z(\theta)$ poses a critical challenge in conducting standard statistical inference, including Bayesian inference, which is the focus of this work.
 Bayesian inference proceeds by eliciting a prior $\pi(\theta)$ on $\theta$.
 By Bayes theorem, one then obtains the posterior $\pi(\theta \mid \x)$.
 However, standard MCMC methods cannot be applied for posterior sampling in this case.
 For example, the most general MCMC procedure, the Metropolis-Hastings (M--H) algorithm, requires a new proposed state $\theta' \sim q(\cdot \mid \theta)$ conditional on the current state $\theta$ of the Markov chain.
-This new state is accepted with probability:
+This new state is accepted with probability $\alpha_{MH}(\theta, \theta')=\min{\{R_{MH}(\theta, \theta'), 1\}}$ where:

 Hence, for models with intractable $z(\theta)$, computing the above acceptance probability is not possible analytically.
 This also applies to partially observed models.
 But nevertheless, valid posterior sampling can still be executed following one of the two broadly general strategies, which are discussed below.